Gandi/hubot-phabs/README.md

 - `PHABRICATOR_URL` - main url of your Phabricator instance
 - `PHABRICATOR_API_KEY` - api key for the bot user
-- `HUBOT_AUTHORIZED_IP_REGEXP` - an optional configuration var to limit access to the webhook feeds endpoint

-and if you use `hubot-auth`
+If you use `hubot-auth`
 - `HUBOT_AUTH_ADMIN` - hardcoded list of hubot admins
 - `PHABRICATOR_TRUSTED_USERS` - if set to 'y', bypasses the requirement of belonging to `phuser` group for  commands restricted to users.
 Makes sense in places where all users are internal or invited-only and trustable.

+You also should use `hubot-restrict-ip` to limit the access to the web endpoints (api and feeds endpoints), or serve only on localhost (`EXPRESS_BIND_ADDRESS=127.0.0.1`) and use a proxy to access those endpoints.

 Permission system
 -------------------